You are on Alaska Artifacts Page 4

 Not an artifact, but VINTAGE.
 Goggles made of antler, straps are leather.

-Worn by a lady researcher on the Smithsonian staff doing research in British Columbia, Canada in the 1940's.
+Worn by a lady researcher on the Smithsonian staff doing research from British Columbia, Canada on St. Lawrence Island (Alaska) in the 1940's.
 Measures 5-3/4" wide x 1-1/8" tall x 1/2" deep

 VINTAGE 1959 TRADING CARD